artitaya-git/greeting/README.md

 ### Hi there 👋

-I'm @piyaratgit, practicing Computational Art with Processing.
+I'm @rtitaya, practicing Computational Art and Media Art with Processing and Max.
 <p></p>
 I'm learning Java, JavaScript, and Python.
 <p></p>